MichielDerhaeg/build-linux/README.md

 ``inittab`` entry for it but this isn't very flexible.
 A better solution is to use ``runsvdir``.
 This runs ``runsv`` for every service in a directory.
 So running ``runsvdir /etc/init.d`` would do the trick but this way we can't disable services at boot.
-To solve this issue we'll create a seperate directory and symlink the enabled services in there.
+To solve this issue we'll create a separate directory and symlink the enabled services in there.
 ```bash
 $ mkdir -p /etc/rc.d